Here is a creamy, anti-inflammatory soup, rich in vegetables, gentle on digestion, and ready in 30 minutes.

 More Soup Recipes You Might Like

-- 1 tbsp garlic infused extra virgin olive oil
+- 1 tablespoon garlic infused extra virgin olive oil

 - 5 organic carrots, peeled and chopped into small cubes